bslockhart/Class-Activity-01-HTML/README.md

 If you have completed this activity, work through the following challenge with your partner to further your knowledge:
 * What are the advantages of using semantic HTML elements?
 Use [Google](https://www.google.com) or another search engine to research this.
+1. The semantic HTML tags help the search engines and other user devices to determine the importance and context of web pages.
+2. The pages made with semantic elements are much easier to read.
+3. It has greater accessibility.
+It offers a better user experience.

 ## Submission
 [Biography Page](https://bslockhart.github.io/Class-Activity-01-HTML)